 Please let us know as soon as possible if you cannot attend an appointment.
 We can then offer the appointment to someone who is waiting.
 If you cancel twice, your therapist will have a discussion with you about whether this is the right time to continue.

-To contact us, use the information provided on your letter/email from steps2change.
+To contact us, use the information provided on your letter/email from the team.

 Do you provide interpreters?

 If we have been informed of your needs, we will ensure that an interpreter is present during all appointments.
 Please make sure that the GP or health professional that refers you is aware of your needs.
 They can identify these on your referral form.

 Can I have face-to-face sessions?

 We provide assessments and appointments via phone and video conferencing.
 We can offer face-to-face appointments near you if required.
 The waiting times for face-to-face can be longer than our remote options.

 How do I make a complaint?

 We want to make sure that you are receiving the best possible care.
 Unfortunately, there may be a time when you are not completely satisfied with the service.
-If you would like to give feedback about our services, please ask to speak to local steps2change team coordinator.
+If you would like to give feedback about our services, please ask to speak to local Lincolnshire Talking Therapies team coordinator.
 You can also contact our Patient Advice and Liaison Service.